muldjord/skyscraper/README.md

 * Add the option to use textual data in the artwork compositor, enabling the option to add Publisher and other info as a layer
 * Add "noResize" to config.ini variables

+#### Version 2.9.0 (In progress, unreleased)
+* Now looks up Amiga .lha files in the Amiberry whdload_db.xml and retrieves data from "openretro.org" based on the uuid from the xml

 #### Version 2.8.3 (8th December 2018)
 * Added "region" and "lang" options to "[platform]" section of config.ini
 * Added "noResize" variable to "[localDb]" config.ini section